derhansen/sf_event_mgt/Documentation/ForAdministrators/SpamPrevention/Recaptcha/Index.rst

 It is possible to add a reCAPTCHA v2 field in the registration form.
-If configured, it is only possible to submit the form when the captcha is "solved". reCAPTCHA sometimes just works by checking a checkbox, but it does also often ask user to identify objects ob a larger image.
+If configured, it is only possible to submit the form when the captcha is "solved". reCAPTCHA sometimes just works by checking a checkbox, but it does also often ask user to identify objects of a larger image.

 Configuration
 -------------